0x1Super/Cyber-Security-Notes/PNPT/AD/Attacking AD/SMB Relay.md

 # SMB Relay
-instead of cracking the target hashes we captured with responder we can instead relay the hashes to specific machines and potentially gain acces
+instead of cracking the target hashes we captured with responder we can instead relay the hashes to specific machines and potentially gain access
 ## Requirements
 - SMB signing disabled on the target
 - Relayed user creds must be admin on the machine